Lentry Lights make quick work of nighttime repairs

 So you bring out lights to help you see.
 Hauling the lights around and setting them up takes time.
 Extra time you don't have.
 Wouldn't it be easier if you had a light that one person could set up within seconds and provide enough light that you can see everything and not have to worry about your safety and the safety of everyone on your crew?
 Let us introduce the All-Terrain Lentry® Lighting System.

-- Need light in an odd area, where a traditional tow-behind light cannot go?
-Thanks to the three independently adjustable legs, Lentry Systems can be set up where you need the light, not where the terrain warrants (behind a building, under a bridge, in the ditch/snow/mud...).
+• Need light in an odd area, where traditional tow-behind lights or vehicle-mounted lights cannot go?
+Thanks to the three independently adjustable legs, Lentry Systems can be set up where you need the light, not just where the terrain warrants (behind a building, under a bridge, in the ditch/snow/mud...).

 Kootenai Electric Cooperative in Idaho puts their Lentry Light Tower to the test in different environments and terrains, from neighborhoods to the trenches.